christianfosli/wsl-copy/README.md

 ## How to install

-Install using your favorite package manager, or...
+Install using your favorite package manager or use vim's built in package

-If you're using vim 8 or neovim, no package manager is required, just clone the git repo into the applicable directory.

-### Vim 8
+support:

 ```bash
 mkdir -p ~/.vim/pack/christianfosli/start